Moseley Old Hall, Cheadle

-Moseley Old Hall is a small 17th-century country house in Cheadle, Greater Manchester, England.
+Moseley Old Hall is a small 17th-century country house on Cuthbert Road in Cheadle, a suburban village within the Metropolitan Borough of Stockport, Greater Manchester, England.

 History

 The construction date of the hall is uncertain, although there is an inscription carved into the doorway, reading, 'R.M.
 1663'.
 The hall was built for Sir Nicholas Moseley on an open woodland plot; it is now at the end of a suburban road.

 It was reputed that Bonnie Prince Charlie visited the hall in the 1740s during the Jacobite rebellion.

 In the early 1900s, a significant deal took place in the morning room of the hall, ensuring the future of Newton Heath Football Club, which would later become known as Manchester United.

-It was designated a Grade II* listed building on 24 March 1950.
+On 24 March 1950, Moseley Old Hall was designated a Grade II* listed building.

 Having been listed on Historic England's Heritage at Risk Register in 2019 due to structural issues, the hall came off the register in 2024 after undergoing restoration.